Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

-\para{Smoothing method.} Though our DCNN model can precisely find the salient objects/regions in an image, the saliency maps obtained are quite smooth and some useful boundary information is lost.
-To improve spatial coherence and quality of our saliency maps, we adopt the fully connected conditional random field (CRF) method \cite{krahenbuhl2012efficient} as a selective layer during the inference phase.
+Though our model can precisely find the salient objects in an image, the boundary information of the resulting saliency maps is still lost for those complex scenes.
+To further improve spatial coherence and quality of our saliency maps, we adopt the fully connected conditional random field (CRF) method \cite{krahenbuhl2012efficient} as a selective layer during the inference phase.

 The energy function of CRF is given by

 where $\mathbf{x}$ is the label prediction for pixels.
 To make our model more competitive, instead of directly using the predicted maps as the input of the unary term, we leverage the following unary term